-Though we primarily photograph weddings in the DC area, we are also available to document your nuptials in Philadelphia.
+Though we primarily photograph weddings in the DC area, we are also available to document marriage celebrations in Philadelphia.
 In fact, the City of Brotherly Love has become one of our favorite locations for wedding photography.
-We have photographed so many wedding celebrations there, that we sometimes think of ourselves as Philadelphia destination wedding photographers!
+We have photographed so many wedding celebrations there that we sometimes think of ourselves as Philadelphia destination wedding photographers!
 So if you are planning a marriage event in Philly, we are ready and willing to make the drive up!
 Because we have photographically documented numerous weddings in and around the Quaker City, we are quite familiar with its best wedding venues.
-One Philadelphia location that is ideal for unique nuptial celebrations is the University of Pennsylvania Museum of Archaeology and Anthropology.
-That is where the couple in this photo had their marriage ceremony and reception.
+And if you are looking for one that will make your marriage celebrations stand out from the rest, give some thought to booking the University of Pennsylvania Museum of Archaeology and Anthropology.
+We promise you that a Penn Museum wedding is one your family and friends will not soon forget!

 After the ceremony, this bride and groom proceeded to the top floor of the museum for a traditional Chinese tea ceremony with their parents.
 This took place just outside the Chinese Rotunda.
-During the tea ceremony, Penn Museum's staff prepared that space for dinner by putting elegant place settings on ornate tables.
-Designed to fit as many as 300 seated guests, the Chinese Rotunda is the largest event space in the building.
-It is also a sumptuously appointed area that is a great space for a wedding dinner.
+With a maximum capacity of 300 guests, the Chinese Rotunda is the largest event space in the building.
+It is also the venue's most luxurious room and an ideal spot for an elegant post-ceremony wedding dinner.

 © 2020 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers